-The first female wrestling referee Suzie Tanner has spent most of her years living in anonymity in British Columbia after leaving professional wrestling.
-Who is Suzie Tanner you ask?
-While AEW’s Aubrey Edwards and WWE’s Jessika Carr and Aja Smith make headlines, it was Suzie Tanner blazing the trail for them thirty years prior.
+The first female wrestling referee Suzie Tanner has spent most of her years living in anonymity after leaving wrestling.
+Who is Suzie Tanner, you ask?
+While AEW’s Aubrey Edwards, and WWE’s Jessika Carr and Aja Smith make headlines, it was Suzie who was blazing a trail for them thirty years prior.

 Breaking New Ground, or Ignoring the Past?

 Suppose you do a Google search and type “first female wrestling referee,” more than likely, you’ll get the name Jessika Carr (real name Jessika Heiser) in big, bold letters.
 At 28 years old, she is officially WWE’s first full-time female referee.
 Going by the name Kennadi Bank, she debuted in 2009, working several years as an indie wrestler in Maryland Championship Wrestling.
 After winning the Reid Flair Memorial Scholarship, she used the $500 to move to Florida and start training at Team 3D Academy in 2014.
 In a 2017 tryout with WWE, William Regal asked her if she would be interested in becoming a referee.
 Carr answered unhesitantly with a resounding “Yes.”
 After officiating for two years on NXT, she is now WWE’s first full-time female referee after making her main roster debut on WWE’s blue brand Smackdown in late 2019.

 “A lot of people would have second-guessed [the offer] because as a referee, you’re not the center of attention, you’re not the superstar,” says Carr in a 2017 interview with WWE, “but I guarantee you that we’re just as important as that third person in the match.”
 Carr doesn’t look at refereeing as a step down from wrestling and approaches it with the same drive and determination, saying, “Without a doubt, the best referees are passionate about what they do, and without a doubt I am.”